Waewarin-C/Saving-Stacks/README.md

 * Goals: Establish effective dates for the goals and apply the transactions within this date range.
 * Further metrics allowing you to look at transaction and goal history.
 * Goal benchmark feedback, i.e. "Congratulations!
 You've Reached Your Goal" or "Keep trying!
 You'll get them next time."
+* Upload Files: create further data handling to ensure proper input, i.e. identify same file uploads, deposits, withdraws, etc.

+# Login #
+The login functions for the individual user who has the application on his/her desktop.
+This can be enable and disabled, and would be set post entering the application for the first time.
+While we do have the password enabled to display functionality, the user would typically only be able to enable this feature after entering the application for the first time and moving passed the welcome screen.

+*Password: GitRowdy
+*Password Question: favorite class
+*Password Anser: apps

+# Additional Documents #
+The sample data mirrors a transaction report that can be downloaded from a bank website.
+This can be used to test the Upload Files functionality.

+*SampleData.csv

 # Installations #
 1. Clone the repo